deadcoast/PACER/docs/pacer/pacer-evidence.md

 | 2025‑09‑23T16:41Z | refusal | PAC‑032 | could not close; blocked by PAC‑011 |
 | 2025‑09‑24T09:08Z | unblock | PAC‑032 | PAC‑011 done; resuming |

-**Notes**
+Notes:
     - “refusal” entries are valuable; they prove the dependency gate is effective (Spec §7.2).
     - Keep each line short and objective; the full context can live in the PAC `Notes`.

 ---